 This event counts towards the KASTEL certificate.
-Further information on how to obtain the certificate can be found on the SECUSO website (https://secuso.aifb.kit.edu/Studium_und_Lehre.php).
+Further information on how to obtain the certificate can be found on the SECUSO website https://secuso.aifb.kit.edu/Studium_und_Lehre.php).

-Praktikum Security, Usability and Society (Bachelor)
+Praktikum Security, Usability and Society (Master)

-2512554, WS 24/25, 3 SWS, Language: German/English, Open in study portal
+2512555, WS 24/25, 3 SWS, Language: German/English, Open in study portal

 The Praktikum Security, Usability and Society will cover topics both of usable security and privacy programming, and how to conduct user studies.
 To reserve a place, please, register on the WiWi portal and send an email with your chosen topic, plus a back-up one, to mattia.mossano@kit.edu .
 Topics are assigned first-come-first-served until all of them are filled.
-Topics in italics have already been assigned.
+Topics in italics have been already assigned.

-Application deadline 25.10.2024 Assignment 28.10.2024 Confirmation deadline 30.10.2024
+Application deadline 25.10.2024 Assignment 30.10.2024

+Confirmation deadline 03.11.2024